WebOrigami/docs/src/content/framework/intro3.md

 greetings = map(team.yaml, =greet(name))
 ```

 The earlier formulas each defined a single virtual file like `message` or `hello.html`.
-The `greetings` formula here defines a virtual _graph_ of things.
-It's essentially a virtual folder of virtual files.
+The `greetings` formula here defines a virtual _graph_ of things — a virtual folder of virtual files.

-The [map](/cli/builtins.html#map) function is a built-in function that applies a one-to-one map function to a graph of values.
+The [map](/cli/builtins.html#map) function is a built-in Origami function that applies a one-to-one map function to a graph of values.
 The result is a new, virtual graph of transformed values.

-In this case, the `=greet(name)` part of the above formula defines an unnamed function (in technical jargon, a lambda expression) that will be evaluated in the context of each individual person record.
-This particular expression will extracts a person's name and pass that to the `greet` function.
-Applying this `map` to the graph of people in `team.yaml` produces a new graph of greetings.
+In this case, the `=greet(name)` part of the above formula defines an unnamed function (in technical jargon, a lambda expression) that's evaluated in the context of each individual person record.
+This extracts a person's name and passes it to the `greet` function.

+Applying this `map` to the graph of people in `team.yaml` produces a new graph of greetings:

 <div class="sideBySide">
   <figure>